Sic4rio/owasp-web-testing-guide/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.
+Do what you like tothis script.
+Feel free to submit a pull request or open an issue if you have any suggestions or improvements.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+All rights go to my dog.